-Into a bowl put one-half teaspoonful salt and one-half teaspoonful mustard; add gradually six tablespoonfuls olive or salad oil, rubbing constantly; then add very slowly, while stirring, one tablespoonful lemon or lime juice.
+Into a bowl put one-half teaspoonful salt, one-half teaspoonful mustard and a dash of cayenne pepper; add gradually six tablespoonfuls olive or salad oil, rubbing constantly; then add very slowly, while stirring, one tablespoonful lemon or lime juice.
 The advantage of this dressing is that any kind of flavoring may be added, such as worcestershire or tobasco sauce, catsup, onion juice, garlic, etc.